acceleroto/CYD_Bouncing_Line_Demo/README.md

 ## 📝 Code Notes

-This project was created as a "vibe coding" experiment with Cursor AI.
+This project was created as a vibe coding experiment with Cursor AI.
 The code is functional but not optimized for production use.
 It serves as a rough starting point for TFT display animations and can be extended with additional features.

 ## 🤝 Contributing